dsancheznet/pyMailSuite/README.md

   ]
 }
 ```
-The configuration file is hardcoded and has to be set to `~/.config/mailto.json`
+The configuration file location is hardcoded and has to be set to `~/.config/mailto.json`

 _(c)_ D.Sanchez 2022